-The College of Education (COE) is the organizational unit for the Department of Teacher Education, the Interdisciplinary Studies Degree Program, TRiO Programs, and the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP).
-The Dean of the College of Education provides leadership for the unit and works collaboratively with deans of the other units to ensure continuity with university-wide initiatives and to develop community partners.
+The College of Education (COE) is the organizational unit for the Department of Teacher Education, the Interdisciplinary Studies program, TRiO programs, and the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP).
+The dean of the College of Education provides leadership for the unit and works collaboratively with deans of the other units to ensure continuity with university-wide initiatives and to develop community partners.

-The Interdisciplinary Studies Program offers learning in a broad range of subjects areas across the colleges and majors in the university leading to a Bachelor of Interdisciplinary Studies degree (BIDS).
-Students in the BIDS major choose a general concentration (science or non-science) or an educational studies concentration, a complementary field, and a general elective area.
+The Bachelor of Interdisciplinary Studies (BIDS) Degree Program offers learning in a broad range of subject areas across the colleges and majors in the university leading to a Bachelor of Interdisciplinary Studies (BIDS) degree.
+Students in the BIDS program choose from three concentrations:

-Students who are in the BS programs in Mathematics or Biology who are in good standing can apply to the Noyce Teacher Scholarship Program to add on teacher certification while earning their bachelor’s degree.
+Students who are in the BS programs in mathematics or biology who are in good standing can apply to the Noyce Teacher Scholarship Program to add on teacher certification while earning their bachelor’s degree.
 Students with qualifying GPAs may apply for a $10,000 Noyce Scholarship.
-(Select the Noyce Teacher Scholarship tab on the navigational panel for more information).

-Graduate students or STEM professionals with a BS degree in Biology, Mathematics, or Engineering can apply to the Post-baccalaureate Non-degree Teacher Certification Program.
-Accepted students may be eligible to apply to the Noyce Teacher Scholarship Program as post-baccalaureate students.
+Graduate students or STEM professionals with a BS degree in biology, mathematics or engineering can apply to the post-baccalaureate non-degree teaching certification program.
+Accepted students may be eligible to apply to the Noyce Scholarship program as post-baccalaureate students.

-Additionally, students who meet the College of Education’s admission requirements and are accepted in the COE Education Preparation Programs, may apply for the $4,000 TEACH Grant (Learn more about the TEACH Grant Program).
+Additionally, students who meet the College of Education’s admission requirements and are accepted in the COE preparation programs, may apply for the $4,000 TEACH Grant.

-TRiO Programs at Savannah State University includes three programs: Educational Talent Search, Student Support Services, and Upward Bound.
-These programs are designed to primarily serve low-income individuals, first-generation college students, and individuals with disabilities from middle school through their post-secondary programs with academic support and guidance and opportunities to participate in educational and enrichment activities.
+TRiO programs at Savannah State University include three programs: Educational Talent Search, Student Support Services and Upward Bound.
+These programs are designed to primarily serve low-income individuals, first-generation college students and individuals with disabilities from middle school through their post-secondary programs with academic support, guidance and opportunities to participate in educational and enrichment activities.